 In a casino, Blackjack is usually played at a table with a dealer facing off against multiple players, but it’s essentially a two-player game, as there’s no teamwork to speak of.
 If you’re playing with friends, it makes more sense for the dealer role to change each round.
 Or you can even just simulate a dealer, since the dealer doesn’t actually make any decisions.

-Betting in Blackjack is super simple.
+Blackjack betting is super simple to understand.
 You have to bet a minimum amount each round and there’s a maximum amount you’re allowed to bet.
 Everyone places their bets at the start of the round.

 If you beat the dealer, you get back double what you bet (so if you bet five chips, you’d get your original five, plus five more).
 If you lose, you lose your money.
 If you draw, you just get what you bet back and break even.